marijnh/Eloquent-JavaScript/14_dom.md

 {{index "live data structure"}}

 Unlike methods such as `getElementsByTagName`, the object returned by `querySelectorAll` is _not_ live.
 It won't change when you change the document.
-It is still not a real array, though, so you still need to call `Array.from` if you want to treat it like one.
+It is still not a real array, though, so you need to call `Array.from` if you want to treat it like one.

 {{index "querySelector method"}}